[vc_row][vc_column][vc_column_text]In February, I wrote in this blog about nostalgia in recovery. Well, we all know what’s happened since then.

 We all need to be clear-headed to make sound decisions and keep ourselves safe.
-Substances, especially when chronically used, make emotions more incomprehensible and difficult to process.
+Substances, when chronically used, make emotions more incomprehensible and difficult to process.
 In recovery, you learn to sit with difficult feelings.
-It would be disastrous for mental health to try to numb out.
-Ultimately all of the emotions would come back stronger and more unmanageable.
+It’s not helpful for mental health to numb out.
+Ultimately all the emotions come back stronger and more unmanageable.

 For me, playing the tape through during a pandemic is especially enlightening.
 When I imagine myself dealing with the mess my life had become in active addiction during a major crisis—I want to stay far away.